Qandeel Baloch

-Qandeel Baloch (1 March 1990 – 15 July 2016), birth name Fouzia Azeem, was a Pakistani model, actress and feminist activist.
+Qandeel Baloch (Note: قندیل بلوچ) (born Fouzia Azeem; (Note: فوزیہ عظیم) 1 March 1990 – 15 July 2016) was a Pakistani model, actress and feminist activist.
 She was the country's first social media celebrity.
 Azeem rose to prominence due to her videos on social networks discussing her daily routine, her rights as a Pakistani woman, and various controversial issues.

 Baloch first received recognition from the media in 2013, when she auditioned for Pakistan Idol; her audition became popular, and she became an Internet celebrity.
-She is one of the top 10 most searched-for persons on the internet in Pakistan and was both celebrated and criticised for the content of her videos and posts.
+She was one of the top 10 most searched-for persons on the Internet in Pakistan and was both celebrated and criticised for the content of her videos and posts.

+She was murdered on 15 July 2016 by her brothers, one of whom said he had killed her for "bringing disrepute to our family's honour".

 Early life

-Qandeel was born on 1 March, 1990 in Shah Sadar Din, a town in the Dera Ghazi Khan District, of the southern part of the Punjab province of Pakistan into a Saraiki-speaking Punjab family.
+Qandeel was born on 1 March 1990 in Shah Sadar Din, a town in the Dera Ghazi Khan District, of the southern part of the Punjab province of Pakistan into a Saraiki-speaking Baloch family.
 She came from an underprivileged family, the daughter of Anwar Bibi and Muhammad Azeem, who scratched a living from local farming.
 She had six brothers and two sisters.
 Growing up, she was interested in her studies, as well as acting and singing.
 Before her rise to fame, her first job was as a bus hostess.